MeanderingProgrammer/pass-yank/README.md

 # Format

 The term metadata means all the lines in a `pass` file that are not the password itself.

-Each line is a potential metadata entry, in order to be picked up by the extension it must have a `:` separator.
+Each line is a potential metadata entry, in order to be picked up by the extension it must nhave a `:` separator.

 Keys are normalized before checking if the regex matches, normalization involves stripping any spaces around the key, converting to lowercase, and replacing spaces with `_`.